Radical America

-Early issues of Radical America bore the subtitle "An SDS Journal of the History of American Radicalism."

 Radical America was a left-wing political magazine in the United States established in 1967.
 The magazine was founded by Paul Buhle and Mari Jo Buhle, activists in Students for a Democratic Society and served during its first few years of existence as an unofficial theoretical journal of that organization.
 During the 1970s and 1980s, the magazine changed to take on more of an academic Marxist flavor.
 With contributions from academics dwindling during the decade of the 1990s, the magazine was terminated in 1999.

 Publication history

 Establishment

 Radical America was founded by members of the Students for a Democratic Society (SDS) in 1967.
 The initial editors were Paul Buhle and Mari Jo Buhle in their graduate school days, operating in Madison, Wisconsin.
 In the first few years, it served as the "unofficial journal of SDS."
 Dan Georgakas wrote that its importance lay in that it "was on the scholarly cutting edge of a social movement that often has been accused of lacking intellectual substance.

 Initially, subscriptions were sold at a discount rate to national SDS members.
 The Buhles relocated to the Boston, Massachusetts area, and brought the journal with them.
 By the time of the Boston move the journal was independent from the SDS.